 Stress or anxiety are conditions associated with intense worry or fear about day-to-day situations.
 They are caused by exaggerated activation of the nervous system, which releases adrenaline into the bloodstream.
 When this occurs at night, it is common to experience night sweats, as well as other symptoms like a rapid heart rate and a heavy feeling of doom.

-What to do: It is important to identify what is triggering the stress or anxiety.
+How to treat: It is important to identify what is triggering the stress or anxiety.
 Psychological or psychiatric treatment is recommended to help you cope with any overwhelming situations.
 The doctor may recommend additional treatment with medication.
 Therapeutic strategies for managing stress or anxiety include physical activity, deep breathing exercises, or a soothing tea before going to bed.
 Check out herbs for anxiety that you can use to make tea to achieve a better night’s sleep.

 2. PMS or menopause